Dense packing of the surface code: code deformation procedures and hook-error-avoiding gate scheduling: background

 Among the various QEC codes, the surface code~\cite{bravyi1998quantum, kitaev2003fault, bombin2007optimal, anderson2013homological, tomita2014low, o2025compare} stands out as a leading candidate due to its high threshold error rate~\cite{wang2009threshold} and compatibility with two-dimensional architectures requiring only nearest-neighbor interactions.
 As a result, many fault-tolerant quantum computing architectures~\cite{byun2022xqsim, duckering2020virtualized, ueno2022qulatis} are based on the surface code.

 Fig.~\ref{fig:bsurface} shows a patch of the surface code.
 In this configuration, physical qubits are arranged on a two-dimensional lattice.
 The black dots denote physical data qubits, while the white dots represent the auxiliary qubits used for syndrome measurements, which we refer to as measurement qubits.
 The regions delineated by squares and triangles represent stabilizer generators.
 Here, dark-shaded areas correspond to $X$-type stabilizers and light-shaded areas correspond to $Z$-type stabilizers.
 Errors on data qubits are detected through syndrome measurements of the stabilizer generators.
 The red and blue lines are referred to as the $X$ and $Z$ boundaries, respectively.
 A sequence of $X/Z$ gate operations on the physical qubits, along with $X/Z$ boundaries, corresponds to a logical $X/Z$ gate on the surface code.
-The code distance $d$ of surface codes is defined as the minimum number of physical gates required to implement a logical gate.
+The code distance $d$ of a surface code is defined as the minimum weight of a nontrivial logical operator.

-Fig.~\ref{fig:X-type_stabilizer}(a) shows the single $X$-type stabilizer generator excerpted, illustrating required two-qubit gates between data qubits and an measurement qubit for the syndrome measurement to perform the syndrome extraction.
+Fig.~\ref{fig:X-type_stabilizer}(a) shows the single $X$-type stabilizer generator excerpted, illustrating required two-qubit gates between data qubits and a measurement qubit for the syndrome measurement to perform the syndrome extraction.
 Fig.~\ref{fig:X-type_stabilizer}(b) depicts the exact quantum circuits for the syndrome extraction.
 Fig.~\ref{fig:X-type_stabilizer}(c) and (d) similarly describe the $Z$-type stabilizer.
 When an odd number of $Z$ errors occur on this $X$-type stabilizer, the syndrome obtained from this stabilizer flips.
 Errors on data qubits are corrected using the outcomes of syndrome measurements of the stabilizer generators.
 However, these syndrome measurements themselves are subject to noise.
 To reliably perform error correction, it is therefore necessary to repeat the syndrome measurements multiple times~\cite{fowler2012surface}.
 A complete cycle in which all stabilizers are measured once is referred to as a round, and typically $d$ rounds of measurements are performed where $d$ is equal to the code distance.
 This ensures that errors, including measurement errors, can be corrected, thereby achieving protection with a distance $d$ in both time and space.

 In stabilizer syndrome measurement circuits, errors occurring on measurement qubits can propagate to multiple data qubits.
 Fig.~\ref{fig:hook_error} illustrates an example where a single $X$ error on the measurement qubit during the measurement of an $X^{\otimes{4}}$-stabilizer propagates as $X$ errors on two data qubits.
 Such errors are referred to as hook errors~\cite{tomita2014low}.
 For $Z$-type stabilizers, an analogous argument holds with $X$ and $Z$ interchanged.